 - The Ohio State University Agricultural Technical Institute provides students with an outstanding education in horticulture, agriculture, environmental and laboratory sciences, business, and engineering technologies.

-Listed among the top community colleges in Ohio for:
+Ohio State University Agricultural Technical Institute places among the top 20% of community colleges in Ohio for:

 - Category Attribute